2021 USC Trojans baseball team

-The 2021 USC Trojans baseball team represents the University of Southern California during the 2021 NCAA Division I baseball season.
-The Trojans play their home games for the 47th season at Dedeaux Field.
-The team is coached by Jason Gill in his 2nd season at USC.
+The 2021 USC Trojans baseball team represented the University of Southern California during the 2021 NCAA Division I baseball season.
+The Trojans played their home games for the 47th season at Dedeaux Field.
+The team was coached by Jason Gill in his 2nd season at USC.

 Previous season

 The Trojans began the 2020 season 10-5, good for a tie for third-place in the Pac-12 prior to the NCAA's decision to cancel the season on March 12 due to the COVID-19 pandemic.
 Due to the season's cancellation, all Division I college baseball players were granted an extra year of eligibility.